 - Learn some of the science of how dogs think and communicate.

-- “The Other End of the Leash” by Patricia McConnell is a suburb book on our relationships.
+- “The Other End of the Leash” by Dr. Patricia McConnell is a superb book on our relationships.

 - Realize that dogs have evolved from wolves but do not act like wolves in the wild – they do NOT exhibit family pack behaviors that include concepts like dominance and submission, as popularized on reality TV.
 They ARE part of a complex social system that relies on patterns of behavior, contexts, socialization, conditioning, and a need for harmony.

 - Dogs think in context – that means “sit” in front of a bowl is very different than “sit” in front of a door or “sit” at the curb at the end of your street.
 Each act must be trained separately.